mjopenglsdl/small3d/README.md

 	conan install ..
 	cmake ..
 	cmake --build .
-	cd bin
-	./small3dTest # Or "small3dTest.exe" if you are on Windows

 If you are using Visual Studio, depending on its version, you can get some compiler detection and linking errors.
 Feel free to [ask me](https://github.com/dimi309/volcanique/issues) and I'll be happy to help.